Fayetteville Technical Community Collge

 Define metacognition and elaborate on personal learning style or preferences as defined by the Theory of Multiple Intelligences, providing examples of new learning strategies based on this knowledge.

-Describe the three primary knowledge styles, explaining which most closely fits the student's profile at the beginning of the course and elaborating on how one may change knowledge style when necessary.
+Describe the three primary knowledge styles, explaining which most closely fits the student's profile at the beginning of the course and elaborating on how one may change the knowledge style when necessary.

 List and explain the eight primary skills required for critical thinking.